 Dr Kerryn Phelps AM MP

-She knows what it takes to raise a family, contribute time and energy to community service, manage a mortgage and home improvements, take risks to invest in a business and balance a busy lifestyle.
+I understand what it takes to raise a family, contribute time and energy to community service, manage a mortgage, take risks to invest in a business and my future and balance a busy lifestyle.

-As the first female President of the Australian Medical Association, Kerryn was able to influence health policy at State and Federal level.
-Whilst AMA President, Kerryn forged a solution to the looming medical indemnity crisis, enabled changes to medical workforce policy, encouraged the development of the first AMA indigenous health report card and initiated the organisation’s first health policies on complementary medicine, and on sexuality and gender diversity.
+I was honoured to be the first female President of the Australian Medical Association, during this time I forged a solution to the looming medical indemnity crisis, enabled changes to medical workforce policy, encouraged the development of the first AMA indigenous health report card and initiated the organisation’s first health policies on complementary medicine, and on sexuality and gender diversity.

-She has been the health columnist for the Australian Women’s Weekly for 25 years and has authored six health books including a textbook of general practice.
-These publications build on mainstream medicine while challenging the health professions and patients to think more expansively about solutions to health problems, a concept known as integrative medicine, literally “integrating” multiple healthcare philosophies.
+I have been the health columnist for the Australian Women’s Weekly for 25 years and has authored six health books including a textbook of general practice.
+These publications build on mainstream medicine while challenging health professions and patients to think more expansively about solutions to health problems, a concept known as integrative medicine, literally “integrating” multiple healthcare philosophies.

 I have also been at the forefront of the struggle for LGBTQI inclusion and equality for two decades.
 Meeting with Prime Ministers, government Ministers, politicians and religious and business leaders, police and armed forces to advance the cause of equality, diversity and inclusion.
 I was extremely proud to have made a contribution with so many people when marriage equality was finally achieved in December 2017.